 Reducing the Impact of Human Error on ICS Networks

 Even if a company establishes a stringent cybersecurity training program, restricts ICS network access to the bare bones, and triple checks their network and device configurations, accidents still happen, since that’s part of human nature.
 Continuously monitoring an ICS network for indicators of misconfigurations and network access attempts can help prevent possible incidents caused by human error and strengthen the overall ICS cybersecurity posture of an organization.

 Deploying an ICS network monitoring tool, combined with a properly trained security team analyzing the data from it, can be a very effective way to help reduce the impact of human error on an ICS network.
 Some of the important features a tool like this can provide include:

 - Network Visibility: Know which devices are on the ICS network and their risks

 - Asset Management: Ensure devices are configured properly and critical patches have been applied

 - Network Segmentation: Isolate misconfigurations to reduce potential points of entry

 - Network Monitoring and Intrusion Detection: Find out if something goes wrong in real time

-To learn more about how you can mitigate risk to your ICS network from the human factor, visit our team onsite at the SANS Network Security Expo at booth #31.
+To learn more about how you can mitigate risk to your ICS network from the human factor, download the SANS 2019 State of OT/ICS Cybersecurity Survey.